Master of Science in Nursing (MSN)

 - Exemplify cultural competence and sensitivity to diversity in dynamic academic and health care environments.

-- Utilize informatics to improve client outcomes and to promote the health of individuals, groups and communities.
+- Utilize informatics to improve client outcomes and to promote the health and safety of individuals, groups and communities.

 MSN Fact Sheet (printable)